mbescansa/Predicting-Taxi-Tips-in-NYC/README.md

 </body>
 </html>
 Additionally I have created an interactive <a href="https://public.tableau.com/app/profile/marta4014/viz/NYC-Taxitippingbehaviour/Dashboard1">Tableau dashboard</a> that you can navigate to learn some more insights about the data.
+<br></br>

+# Conclusions
+The resulting model has a limited accuracy rate of 65% that might be improved by adding further data spread across a wider timeline.
+Still, problems of subjective nature such as tipping or liking a certain product can only be predicted to a certain extent because there is no universal consensus about it.

+Nevertheless, the exploratory analysis has uncovered some insights that can be beneficial for our business.
+In more affluent parts of the city and during peak hours, a higher percentage tip will be paid to any taxi driver.
+Given the fact that there is a good relationship between distance, duration and tip amount, we could use this information to identify bonus areas and create a reward system for our best drivers by allocating them in those areas more often.